 The second option will give you an alert of your choice if a string of text that you specify is found in the results.
 Enter the text you want to watch out for and choose the number of rows and columns to check for said text.

 You can also use the results from this event monitor to create incredibly customizable data points.
 You can select the label, comparison, value, alert level, and type of data you’re recording.
-To create another data point in the same Oracle Event Monitor, just click the “Add New Entry” button and repeat the above steps for your second, third, etc data point.
+To create another data point in the same Oracle Event Monitor, just click the "Add New Entry" button and repeat the above steps for your second, third, etc data point.
+Enter an asterisk in the "Rows" field to select all rows.

 Check the box labeled "Alert if more than a specified number of records are returned" to specify values that will trigger info, warning, error, and critical alerts.